- Blogtober Came Early | Day 1/30

 - Mailed to Winter ABC Creators and Organizers | Day 30/30

 This was not today’s prompt, but I wrote it anyway.

-What do you do with Podcasts beyond listening for entertainment, cultural awareness, personal improvement, inspiration, to connect, to expand ideas and perspectives, or to seek information and gain expertise on a particular topic?
+What do you do with Podcasts beyond listening for entertainment, cultural awareness, personal improvement, inspiration, connecting, expanding ideas and perspectives, or seeking information and gaining expertise on a particular topic?
 How do you get actively and emotionally involved with what is being said?
 How do you listen, take in information at a deeper level, and hold onto it longer for future use?

 I ask these questions because there was a point in my get-into-podcasts phase when I would consume a full episode and come out of it with zero gains.
 It felt like a waste of time.
 It had to change.

 Here’s how to learn through Pods: